mirror/boost/boost/libs/parameter/doc/index.rst

 Currently, all the arguments to ``depth_first_search`` are required.
 If any parameter can't be found, there will be a compilation error where we try to extract it from the
-|ArgumentPack| using the square-brackets operator.
+|ArgumentPack| using the subscript operator.
 To make it
 legal to omit an argument we need to give it a default value.

 Syntax